computationalgeography/lue/document/luepy/quick_start.rst

 To get you started, we describe the general workflow for interacting with LUE datasets.
 For details, check out the docstrings of the LUE Python objects mentioned.

 LUE information is stored in a dataset (see :py:class:`lue.Dataset`).
 Each dataset contains a collection of universes (:py:class:`lue.Universes` instance containing :py:class:`lue.Universe` instances) and a collection of phenomena (:py:class:`lue.Phenomena` instance containing :py:class:`lue.Phenomenon` instances).
 Each universe also contains a collection of phenomena.
 Each phenomenon contains a collection of property sets (:py:class:`lue.PropertySets` instance containing :py:class:`lue.PropertySet` instances).
-Each property set is connected to a single domain (:py:class:`lue.Domain`) and contains a collection of properties (:py:class:`lue.Properties` instance containing :py:class:`lue.Property` instances).
+Each property set contains a single time domain (:py:class:`lue.TimeDomain`) and a single space domain (:py:class:`lue.SpaceDomain`), and contains a collection of properties (:py:class:`lue.Properties` instance).

 The next sections will show you how to create and query a LUE dataset.
 It will use a subset of the LUE API.
 Use the pointers given above to find out about the rest of the API.